japajoe/StackVMCPP/README.md

 - None

 # Update as of 01/01/2023
+- See https://github.com/japajoe/volt for a newer but similar project
 - There are some major differences, so please review them carefully if you intend to pull in changes.
 - The CALLF instruction has become obsolete, as the CALL function now is capable of either jumping to labels, or calling registered functions in your application.
 The CALLF opcode will remain usable but will eventually be removed.
 - The stack has been rewritten entirely, which should make it more useful and safer.